apioo/fusio-adapter-laravel/README.md

 as your Laravel app since the action includes and executes the app.
 This helps to quickly expose the logic of your Laravel app as clean API through Fusio.

+Note: This action is currently in beta phase, please let us know in case you have specific requirements regarding an integration.

 ## Connection

 Through the Eloquent connection you can build API endpoints using the Eloquent